anoma/nspec/docs/arch/node/net/router_messages.juvix.md

 ### `RouterMsgSetPermanence ConnectionPermanence`

-Set connection permanence of the destination node to either ephemeral or permanent
+Set connection permanence of the destination node to either ephemeral or permanent.

+Permanent connections are automatically reconnected on node start and when the connection is lost.

 ```juvix
 type ConnectionPermanence :=